A rapid response guide to 18 classic anti-Bernie smears

 “If you were a gun shop owner in Vermont, and you sell somebody a gun, and that person flips out and then kills somebody, I don’t think it’s really fair to hold the [gun shop owner] responsible. … On the other hand, where there is a problem is there is evidence that gun manufacturers do know that they’re selling a whole lot of guns in an area that really should not be buying that many guns — that many of those guns are going to other areas, probably for criminal purposes.
 So can we take another look at that liability issue?
 Yes.”

 So Bernie was always willing to revisit the liability issue.
 But since then, Bernie has gone from wanting to tweak the PLCAA to actually wanting to repeal it altogether.

 Indeed, when Democrats introduced a bill in January 2016 to repeal the PLCAA, Bernie supported it.

 So, yes, Bernie has “evolved” on this particular issue, and has been in favour of repealing immunity for gun manufacturers since at least January 2016.

 “Bernie is supported by the NRA, owes his career to the NRA, etc.”

-Indeed, it was his full-throated support for the Assault Weapon Ban that earned him the ire of the NRA, who then poured money into the 1994 election to unseat him, popularising the bumper sticker slogan “Bye Bye Bernie”.
+Indeed, it was his full-throated support for the Assault Weapon Ban that earned him the ire of the NRA, who then poured money into his opponent’s 1994 campaign to unseat him, popularizing the bumper sticker slogan “Bye Bye Bernie”.